Lu-e-fan/Image_Registration/README.md

 In this project the goal is to implement an end-to-end image registration system.
 The system will be capable of aligning image pairs to a common coordinate system.
 The project is divided into different steps (roughly one for each module of the system).
-This is project is in collabration with Samuel Cheng.

 Functions used in script:<br/>
         --featureMatching(image1, image2)<br/>